Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 If you're having trouble finding a name test your name ideas by searching for the names on npm.

-Another option is publish to a scope.
+Another option is to publish to a scope.
 This puts all of the packages under the scope of your username and you can use any name.

 ### Publishing in scope